asyncapi/website/pages/docs/tutorials/kafka/bindings-with-kafka.md

 Server bindings allows you to specify a `schemaRegistryUrl` which provides an API Url for a given server where a schema registry was used.
 A Schema registry is a repository for managing and validating messages' schemas.
 To learn more about schema registry read [this guide on message validation](https://www.asyncapi.com/docs/guides/message-validation#schema-registry-validation).

-`schemaRegistryVendor` is used optionally to refer to vendors or platforms that provide the schema registry service, in this case "Apicurio".
+`schemaRegistryVendor` is used optionally to refer to vendors or platforms that provide the schema registry service, in this case Apicurio Registry.

 ```yaml
 servers: